 Canal de la Deûle

 The Canal de la Deûle is a commercial waterway and is part of the Waterways of Mainland Europe.
-It runs for 21 miles and 6¼ furlongs through 3 locks from Deulemont (where it joins the River Lys) to Islot de la Haute Deûle (where it joins the Liaison Dunkerque-Escaut).
+It runs for 35 kilometres through 3 locks from Deulemont (where it joins the River Lys) to Islot de la Haute Deûle (where it joins the Liaison Dunkerque-Escaut).